ZeSly/blackbox-tools/Readme.md

-   --limits                 Print the limits and range of each field --stdout                 Write log to stdout instead of to a file --datetime               Add a dateTime column with UTC date time --dashware               Add some relevant fields for overlay using DashWare (forces --datetime and --merge-gps) --unit-amperage <unit>   Current meter unit (raw|mA|A), default is A (amps) --unit-flags <unit>      State flags unit (raw|flags), default is flags --unit-frame-time <unit> Frame timestamp unit (us|s), default is us (microseconds)
+   --limits                 Print the limits and range of each field --stdout                 Write log to stdout instead of to a file --datetime               Add a dateTime column with UTC date time --unit-amperage <unit>   Current meter unit (raw|mA|A), default is A (amps) --unit-flags <unit>      State flags unit (raw|flags), default is flags --unit-frame-time <unit> Frame timestamp unit (us|s), default is us (microseconds)